core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Dependent on the situation, only the address, "a", or the name, "n", is specified in the coap-group resource.

-The presence sensor can learn the presence of groups that support resources with rt=light in its own sector by sending the same request, as used by the luminary.
+The presence sensor can learn the presence of groups that support resources with rt=tag:example.com,2020:light in its own sector by sending the same request, as used by the luminary.
 The presence sensor learns the multicast address to use for sending messages to the luminaries.

 ## OMA Lightweight M2M (LWM2M) Example {#lwm2m-ex}